Introduction: The Hidden Engine of War

 Feudal Support Networks: Lords, Vassals, and Local Resources

-Medieval Supply Methods: Wagons, Fortresses, and the Rise of Mercenaries
+Medieval Supply Methods: Wagons, Fortresses, and Mercenaries

-The primary means of moving supplies in medieval Europe was the baggage train — a slow column of carts and pack animals that could stretch for miles.
+The primary means of moving supplies was the baggage train—a slow column of carts and pack animals that could stretch for miles.
 A full army required about 2–3 kilograms of food per soldier per day, and each wagon could carry only a few hundred kilograms.
 This limited campaigning to areas with abundant fodder and water.
-During the summer, armies could graze horses and oxen, but winter campaigns were rare due to lack of forage.
+Summer campaigns were common; winter warfare was rarely attempted due to lack of forage.
+The logistics of siege warfare were especially demanding: besiegers had to bring enough food for their own troops while preventing the defenders from receiving supplies.
+Cutting enemy supply lines became a key objective—as seen in the Siege of Antioch (1098) during the First Crusade, where Crusaders nearly starved before capturing a relief convoy.

 Comparing Ancient and Medieval Logistics